 - What kinds of online interaction strategies and other resources are helpful for philosophers and philosophy students in a state of emergency?

-As part of moving our field toward a sustainable future, we are excited to announce a March Forum on E-conferencing, on Saturday, March 21, 1-2:30pm EST (east coast USA and Canada time).
+As part of moving our field toward a sustainable future, we are excited to announce a March Forum on E-Conferencing, to be held on Saturday, March 21, 2020 from 1:00 to 2:30 p.m.
+ET.
 Part of this forum will be a discussion of e-conferencing and e-vents more generally, with their advantages and disadvantages, and opportunities for advocacy in our field, from requesting an e-colloquium as part of a colloquium series to putting on smaller and larger e-vents.
 We hope to hear from some of you about what you have tried, how it has gone, and/or what you might try next.
 We will then turn to a discussion of what our own e-conference might look like, and collect suggestions and feedback toward getting started on organizing an e-conference to take place this fall.

 We are adding a few short in-progress documents for discussion; please take a look before the Forum if you can.